Arizona Diamondbacks Odds: 2025 Playoff Chances & More

 Have the Arizona Diamondbacks Won a World Series?

 The Arizona Diamondbacks have won the World Series once, in 2001.
-It was just their fourth season in franchise history, and they defeated the New York Yankees four games to three.
+It was just their fourth season as a franchise, and they defeated the New York Yankees four games to three.

 How Many Times Have the Diamondbacks Won the National League?